 - There should be no spaces between the characters.

 - If you’re on a mobile device, remember that some devices default to capitalizing the first letter of anything you type.
 You may need to manually un-capitalize the first character while entering the security code if the first character of the displayed code is not a capital letter.

 All trail ride fees must be paid by the time your scheduled ride begins.
-We accept payments via PayPal (using the link that will be provided via email when you reserve online), as well as on-site payments via cash, check, or credit/debit card.
+We accept payments via PayPal, Zelle, Venmo and CAshApp, as well as cash, check, or credit/debit card.

 Absolutely!
 In fact, you can pretty much ignore the expiration date.
 You paid for it.
 You should be able to use it.
 We’re happy to honor discount vouchers at any time!